Mwiche96/OhMyGrid/docs/impact.md

 ## **<div class="tools-header">Why is it important that this data is open?</div>**

-Access to open and accurate data on electricity infrastructure is essential for effective planning, development, and collaboration—especially in the context of the global energy transition.
+Access to open and accurate data on electricity infrastructure is essential for effective planning, development, and collaboration, especially in the context of the global energy transition.
 The benefits are far-reaching, particularly for developing countries and emerging economies.

 ### Bridging Data Gaps in Developing Countries